hmtalha786/Gatsby-Js/README.md

-# Learn JAMstack Serverless in Baby Steps
+# Learn JAMstack ( Gatsby ) Serverless in Baby Steps

 Here we will learn to develop blazingly fast and scalable modern websites and apps using JAMstack, GraphQL and Serverless technologies.